mothgears/medulla/README.md

 `type:"cached"` - add file content to variable (for each worker)
 Default path to file is url, but you may specify it directly use `src` param.

-To share module also as js script, use `module.require` function instead of `require`:
+To share module also as js script, use `medulla.require` function instead of `require`:
 ```es6
 const myModule = medulla.require('./myModule.js', {url:'client-module.js', type:'cached'});
 ```